Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Introduction

-In recent years, a heightened interest has emerged in the exploration of magnetic fields, spurred by discoveries of systems with remarkably strong fields like magnetars \cite{kk13, kk14} and occurrences in heavy ion collisions \cite{kk15, kk16, kk17}.
-This raises a compelling question: how can the magnetic field be seamlessly incorporated into the broader framework of general relativity, adding a fascinating dimension to the ongoing investigation of fundamental forces and their interconnected dynamics in the universe?
-The integration of the magnetic field within the framework of general relativity prompts intriguing questions, considering various existing solutions to the Einstein-Maxwell equations, including the Manko solution \cite{kk18, kk19}, the Bonnor-Melvin universe \cite{kk20, kk21}, and a recent proposal \cite{kk22} that introduces the cosmological constant into the Bonnor-Melvin framework.
+In recent years, a great interest has emerged in the exploration of magnetic fields, spurred by discoveries of systems with remarkably strong fields like magnetars \cite{kk13, kk14} and occurrences in heavy ion collisions \cite{kk15, kk16, kk17}.
+The integration of the magnetic field within the framework of general relativity prompts intriguing questions, considering various existing solutions to the Einstein-Maxwell equations, including the Manko solution \cite{kk18, kk19}, the Bonnor-Melvin universe \cite{kk20, kk21, MZ2, MZ3}, and a recent space-time model in \cite{kk22} that introduces the cosmological constant into the Bonnor-Melvin framework.
 Shifting focus to the intersection of general relativity and quantum physics raises another critical consideration: the potential interrelation of these two theories and its relevance.
 Numerous studies have tackled this inquiry, often relying on the Klein-Gordon and Dirac equations within curved space-times \cite{kk23, kk24}.
-This exploration spans diverse scenarios, from particles in Schwarzschild \cite{kk25} and Kerr black holes \cite{kk26} to cosmic string backgrounds \cite{kk27,kk28,kk29}, quantum oscillators \cite{kk30, kk31, kk32, kk33, kk34, kk35, kk35-1, kk35-2, kk35-3}, the Casimir effect \cite{kk36, kk37}, and particles within the Hartle-Thorne space-time \cite{kk38}.
-These investigations, alongside others \cite{kk39, kk40, kk41}, have provided valuable insights into how quantum systems respond to the arbitrary geometries of space-time.
+This exploration spans diverse scenarios, from particles in Schwarzschild \cite{kk25}, Kerr black holes \cite{kk26}, cosmic string backgrounds \cite{kk27,kk28,FA}, quantum oscillators \cite{kk32, kk35, kk35-1, kk35-2, kk35-3, AG}, the Casimir effect \cite{kk36, kk37}, and particles within the Hartle-Thorne space-time \cite{kk38}.
+These investigations, alongside others \cite{kk39, kk40} have provided valuable insights into how quantum systems respond to the arbitrary geometries of space-time.
 Consequently, an intriguing avenue of study involves examining quantum particles within a space-time influenced by a magnetic field.
-For instance, in \cite{kk42}, Dirac particles were explored in the Melvin metric, while our current work delves into the study of spin-0 bosons within a magnetic universe incorporating a cosmological constant, as proposed in \cite{kk22}.
+For instance, in \cite{kk42}, the quantum dynamics of Dirac particles were explored in the Melvin metric.